tdybda17/P5/readme.md

 From `requirements.txt` download and install all requirements or with pip

     $ pip install -r requirements.txt

+### Download test sets
+If you do not want to run the model with our test sets, skip this section

+#### 1. Download the test sets
+The test sets can be downloaded from this link https://www.paste.link.dk/

+#### 2. Add it to the project

 ## How to test the trained model